13 Apr Alumni-founded education company gets follow-on investment from IU Ventures

-Though the coronavirus pandemic has caused disruption in higher education, Mentor Collective has emerged as a market leader in the mentoring space.
-In addition to live mentor trainings and virtual events, the company provides a content library of on-demand training videos, quizzes, and discussion guides to facilitate an excellent experience for each mentor/mentee pairing.
-This general library is supplemented by institution-specific best practices including data-driven program design recommendations and benchmarking data.
+Despite the disruption in higher education due to the coronavirus pandemic, Mentor Collective has emerged as a market leader in the mentoring space.
+In addition to live mentor trainings and virtual events, the company provides on-demand training videos, quizzes and discussion guides to facilitate strong mentor/mentee pairings.
+These general resources are supplemented by institution-specific best practices, including data-driven program design recommendations and benchmarking data.

-“No organization provides greater access to social capital than a college or university.
-Faculty, staff, students, local employers, and alumni are all deeply embedded in our institutions of higher learning.
+“No organization provides greater access to social capital than a college or university,” Boyar said, “Faculty, staff, students, local employers and alumni are all deeply embedded in our institutions of higher learning.
 I am elated that higher education institutions across the country have used our platform to bring life-changing relationships to so many students and, in turn, ensure social capital is accessible to those that need it most and not just the privileged few.
-I can’t wait to see what the future holds working side-by-side with this innovative group of mission-aligned investors,” said Jackson Boyar, CEO and Co-Founder.
+I can’t wait to see what the future holds working side-by-side with this innovative group of mission-aligned investors.”

 “Who we are as an organization is a direct reflection of who we invest in,” Whitney said.
 “The efforts taken by Jackson and the team at Mentor Collective to be not just thought leaders but action leaders on this issue have been monumental.
 We hold them up as an example of excellence to our entire portfolio and challenge each business to do their part to effect change.”